Dayana-N/AutoMarket-PP4/README.md

 - To create the list of requirements we use the command pip3 freeze > requirements.txt.
 This will ensure the file with the requirements is updated.
 - Then commit and push the changes to GitHub.

+!
+Before pushing code to GitHub ensure all credentials are in an env.py file, which is included in the .gitignore file.
+This tells Git not to track this file which will prevent it from being added to Github and the credentials being exposed.
 ### Deployment on Heroku
+- To deploy the project on Heroku, first create an account.
+- Once logged in, create a new app by clicking on the create app button
+- Pick a unique name for the app, select a region, and click create app.
+- On the next page select the settings tab and scroll down to Config Vars.
+If there are any files that should be hidden like credentials and API keys they should be added here.
+In this project, there are credentials that need to be protected.
+This project requires credentials added for:
+1. Django's secret key
+2. Database Credentials
+3. AWS access key
+3. AWS secret key
+4. Email host password.
+- Scroll down to Buildpacks.
+The buildpacks will install further dependencies that are not included in the requirements.txt.
+For this project, the buildpack required is Python
+- From the tab above select the deploy section.
+- The deployment method for this project is GitHub.
+Once selected, confirm that we want to connect to GitHub, search for the repository name and click connect to connect the Heroku app to our GitHub code.
+- Scroll further down to the deploy section where automatic deploys can be enabled, which means that the app will update every time code is pushed to GitHub.
+Click deploy and wait for the app to be built.
+Once this is done, a message should appear letting us know that the app was successfully deployed with a view button to see the app.
 ### Creating a fork
 1. Navigate to the [repository](https://github.com/Dayana-N/AutoMarket-PP4)
 2. In the top-right corner of the page click on the fork button and select create a fork.